 IU East Chancellor Kathy Cruz-Uribe said, “This year’s finalists demonstrate the dedication and service to community that the ATHENA award represents.
 Each year we receive many outstanding nominations for the ATHENA award, and this year the tradition continues and is a testament to the number of women who help to lead this community.
 We look forward to announcing the recipient at this year’s dinner.”

-The request for nominations went out to the community in February.
-The three finalists chosen are:
+The request for nominations went out to the community in February 2017.
+The three finalists chosen were:

 Angie Dickman of Richmond, Indiana, is vice president at Reid Health.
 Dickman oversees many areas at Reid Health including Information Systems, Business Development, Reid Physician-Hospital Organization, Outpatient Surgery and Endoscopy, Retail Services, Physician Liaison and Outreach, Regional Market Strategic Planning.
 In the community, Dickman serves as chair of the IU East Board of Advisors and she is a board member and resource development chair for Community in Schools.
 Dickman is a past board chair of the Wayne County Area Chamber of Commerce and has also served Birth-To-Five, Richmond-Wayne County Life Sciences Task Force, Tri-Kappa women’s service organization, Wayne County Economic Development Corporation, Seton Catholic School, Earlham College Community Partnership Council and the United Way Annual Campaign.